zhangjingxing/Multimodal_Depression/README.md

 Next, we experimented with optimizing weights using various models (e.g., Logistic Regression, Random Forest, SVM, Decision Tree, Gradient Boosting, and KNN).
 The best result came from KNN, but it achieved only 67% accuracy, which was even lower than the initial approach.

 Ultimately, we adopted a new strategy: testing each participant with all models and detecting depression if any model predicted it.
 This method emphasizes the collective insights of all models, where a higher number of positive predictions increases the likelihood of detecting depression.
 This refined strategy better utilizes multimodal data to enhance sensitivity and reliability.

-## Dataset Disclaimer!!!
-Our dataset is sourced from the DAIC-WOZ dataset, which is private and cannot be accessed without registration and approval from the DAIC-WOZ organization.
-Due to privacy and ethical considerations, we have excluded certain portions of the dataset, including:

-- Ground truth data for the transcript files (PHQ8)
-- Preprocessed and raw audio data
-- These files are not uploaded to this repository to comply with data usage policies.

-### Accessing the Dataset
-If you wish to use the DAIC-WOZ dataset, you must first register and gain approval from the official DAIC-WOZ website: [DCAPS-WOZ Database](https://dcapswoz.ict.usc.edu/)